rjw57/buri/README.md

 directory](hardware/cpu-board/plots) and the [monitor board plot directory](hardware/monitor-board/plots).

-The [sim](sim) directory contains a simulator for the microcomputer.
+The https://github.com/rjw57/buri-simulator-python repository contains a simulator for the microcomputer.
 It's pretty slow and I only really use it to enable development of the operating system without waiting for the ROM to re-flash.

 The [os](os) directory contains a basic ROM-based operating system for the computer.